balunist/mbp_docs2/source/pre-mapping/grain_orientation.rst

     By default, the component’s grain is determined by its longest edge.
-This can be overridden by applying a 3D appearance and enabling A:ref:`auto_grain_align-label`.
+This can be overridden by applying a 3D appearance and enabling A :ref:`auto_grain_align-label`.
 The Component grain determined by either method can be rotated perpendicular to the board’s grain direction by choosing **Rotate** when a component has been selected, as shown below.
 See :ref:`Selection Support <selection-label>` for details.